GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/alerts-router.md

 #### Parameters

-  - confirmed: Completion closure with a `Bool` parameter indicating whether the deletion has been confirmed or not.
+  - `confirmed`: Completion closure with a `Bool` parameter indicating whether the deletion has been confirmed or not.